Farhana Rashid is the founder and CEO of Bhumijo, a startup that focuses on building a healthy environment and a healthy city for healthy people.

 Apart from that, we are participating in various events to showcase and communicate our work which also allows us to meet customers.

-We are also using our personal network and BRAC is also supporting us with their huge network to reach out to new customers.
+We are also using our network and BRAC is also supporting us with their huge network to reach out to new customers.

 We are pretty active on social media.
 We have a Facebook page that allows us to interact with users online.